aspyct/rusty/docs/_posts/2024-12-22-fresh_machine.md

 Now, an IP scan isn't really an attack per se.
 They're just trying to find out if I have something running on a given port.
 There are legitimates reasons why you would scan a host for open ports, but it's also a means to do reconnaissance for future attacks.

+**Please note: reverse DNS lookup [cannot be trusted](https://security.stackexchange.com/questions/257426/can-this-logic-with-regard-to-checking-reverse-dns-records-be-flawed).
+The data that appears below may be entirely wrong, for all I know.**

-One of the well-known names that showed up in the list (but hidden by `head -n 20`) is [Shodan](https://www.shodan.io/dashboard).
-Shodan is a search engine that is commonly used for recon prior to a vulnerability enumeration.
+One of the well-known names that showed up in the list (but hidden by `head -n 20`) is [Shodan](https://www.shodan.io/dashboard), a search engine that is commonly used for recon prior to a vulnerability enumeration.

 Shadowserver is possibly related to [shadowserver.org](https://www.shadowserver.org).
 They are apparently funded by the UK government, and offer a [public dashboard](https://dashboard.shadowserver.org/) with a fair amount of data available on it.